KUM-Kiel/seisconvert/doc/sdread.md

 Alongside a new log file is started every time a new `.muk1` file is created.
 It has the same name as the `.muk1` file except of it’s extension, which will be `.log.txt`.

+Additionally three CSV files will be created, containing the battery voltage, the temperature and the humidity.
+They will have the same name as the `.muk1` file, but they will have the extensions `.voltage.csv`, `.temperature.csv` and `.humidity.csv`.

 A progress bar will be displayed, which shows the estimated overall progress, as reading a large SD card might take a very long time.